-And for some reason when I meet someone like that, I can’t explain it but it feels like “home.”
-After telling me a little about her kids (both with unique needs even in their adulthood) she asked about Lucy.
-We hardly knew each other but my eyes welled up as I explained how wonderful her friends and support group are.
-Then I spilled out how worried I am about those sweet friends because I never want them to feel a burden of always looking out for Lucy.
+This past summer I met a wonderful woman who has two grown children with special needs.
+I can’t quite explain it, but when I meet someone like that it immediately feels like home.
+After she told me a little about her kids she asked about Lucy.
+We hardly knew each other, but my eyes welled up as I explained how wonderful Lucy’s friends and support group are.
+Then I spilled out how worried I am about those sweet friends, because I never want them to feel burdened by always looking out for her.

-She looked right in my eyes and said, “Don’t you ever feel bad about those who reach out.
+She looked right into my eyes and said, “Don’t you ever feel bad about those who reach out.
 It will change their lives in wonderful ways.”

 Lucy is one lucky girl.
 She’s surrounded by a village of goodness on all sides.